Link to complete series:

-Collections: Collections are simply a group of models together.
-Backbone also provide the possibility of creating the ordered set of models i.e. collections.
+Collections are simply a group of models together.
+Backbone also provides the possibility of creating the ordered set of models, i.e., collections.

 So the idea behind writing this tutorial series is to understand backbone.js framework in a step by step manner by looking at small chunks of features.
-This article is mainly to get the user acquainted with the backbone.js framework features. from next article, we will dig deeper start looking at the backbone framework in detail.
-Later we will create a complete application to understand all these concepts.
+This article is mainly to get the user acquainted with the backbone.js framework features.
+From the next article, we will dig deeper and start looking at the backbone framework in detail.
+Later, we will create a complete application to understand all these concepts.

 So just sit tight and start enjoying this backbone journey with me.